papatangosierra/serifu/README.md

     	- 9.3
     	Keiichi: Hi, do you have such as a way to deal with real bad senpais.

 Serifu is meant to be relatively un-opinionated, but one opinion its author does hold is that page and panel numbering should be tracked automatically.
-The structure of Serifu is such that accurate page and panel numbers can be derived at parse time, freeing the translator from entering and tracking them manually.
+Serifu's design is such that accurate page and panel numbers can be derived from the structure of the script itself, freeing the translator from entering and tracking them manually.

 Text following `#` or `-` characters is meant as a convenience to make scripts more readable.
 As such, text after the `#` or `-` characters but _before_ the next newline is not inherently meaningful.
 This means that from Serifu's perspective,